 An amazing Peach Cobbler recipe is a necessity in the south, and in this post I’m sharing an unbelievably easy peach cobbler recipe.
-Growing up in South Carolina we always had hot peaches throughout year, especially during the winter time.
+Growing up in South Carolina we always had hot peaches throughout the year, especially during the winter time.
 I absolutely love everything about a peach cobbler, the freshness of the peaches, the flaky crust, and of course the smell of cinnamon.

 When I was a little girl I remember the smell of the hot peaches, cinnamon, butter, and sugar in the air.
-As all the ingredients were being poured onto a wonderfully flaky crust.
-After the peach cobbler was finally finished and we could eat it, it was truly one of the best things I’ve ever had.
+When the peach cobbler was finally finished and we could eat it, it was truly one of the best things I’ve ever had.
 As I’ve gotten older, I have changed the recipe for the better, by adding a little more flavor here and there.

 This is one of the easiest and most delicious peach cobbler recipes, that you will ever find and I dare you not to enjoy it.
 I can promise that it will become one of your go to dessert recipes.
 If you’re ever feeling like a sweet treat then, this recipe is perfect for you.
 If you’re a fan of fruit filled savory desserts than you will also love my homemade blackberry cobbler recipe, which can be found here or my apple pie recipe, which can be found here.

 List of Ingredients